A snapshot: international schools in London considered (but not necessarily chosen) by English-speaking expats.

 National Curriculum for England/ Common Entrance; ages 4-13 ; co-ed; day; independent; privately owned; 1,000 students

-Founded by Colonel Townend in 1951 and now owned by the Makarem family who also own the International School of London.
+Founded by Colonel Townend in 1951 and still proudly owned and run by the Townend family.
 Renowned locally in Chelsea (partly for its distinctive uniform) and also operates in Glion, Switzerland where the school has an overseas annexe.

 Click here to read our full review of Hill House International School.